quile/node-cljs/README.md

 # ClojureScript on Node.js

+### __NOTE: You probably want the lein template of this project!
+See https://github.com/quile/node-cljs-template for more.__

 This skeleton project is just to gather together as much information as possible about running ClojureScript effectively under Node.js.